foxlet/myTurkDB/README.md

 myTurkDB
 ========

-MySQL and Python HIT and worker data scraper
+MySQL and Python HIT and worker data scraper.